What Does a Urologist Treat?

 8. Erectile Dysfunction

-UTIs affect about 40 percent of all women and 12 percent of all men at some point during their lifetime, causing symptoms of painful or burning urination, cloudy urine, and abdominal pain.
-UTIs can be treated easily with antibiotics, but it is important to see a urologist if you have any symptoms to rule out other more serious medical problems.
+A UTI occurs when bacteria gets into your urine and travels up to your bladder.
+UTIs are very common, affecting about 40 percent of all women and 12 percent of all men at some point during their lifetime.
+UTI symptoms to look out for include painful or burning urination, a frequent need to urinate, cloudy or bloody urine, and abdominal pain.
+UTIs can be easily treated with antibiotics, but it is important to see a urologist if you have any symptoms to rule out any more serious medical problems.

 10. Peyronie’s Disease

-Though less common than some of the other urological diseases and disorders, Peyronie’s Disease affects middle-aged men.
-Peyronie’s Disease causes a formation of scar tissue along the penis.
-Though this scar tissue can’t be seen, it can lead to painful erections.
+Though less common than some of the other urological diseases and disorders, Peyronie’s Disease affects middle-aged men by causing a formation of scar tissue along the penis.
+Though this scar tissue can’t be seen, it forces the penis to bend or arc when erect.
+Most men with Peyronie’s Disease can still have sex, but erections are painful due to the arced shape of the penis.
+This disease rarely goes away on its own, so see your urologist as soon as you notice signs or symptoms.

 11. Male Infertility

-Infertility affects approximately 1 in 6 couples trying to have children.
-A urologist can diagnose the cause of male infertility and then offer various treatment options depending on the cause of the infertility problem.
+Infertility affects approximately 1 in 6 couples trying to have children, and occurs when a couple isn’t able to conceive a child despite having frequent, unprotected sex for a year or more.
+Male infertility can be a result of low sperm production, abnormal sperm function, or blockages that prevent the delivery of sperm.
+A urologist can diagnose the cause of male infertility and then offer various treatment options depending on what is causing it.

 Though having a vasectomy doesn’t fit into the urinary tract disorder category, it is a very common reason for men to see a urologist.
-A vasectomy is a relatively simple procedure and is one of the most effective methods of birth control for couples who decide they no longer want to have children.
+A vasectomy is a relatively simple procedure where the tubes in a male’s scrotum that carry sperm are cut or blocked to prevent sperm from leaving the body and causing pregnancy.
+A vasectomy is one of the most effective methods of birth control for couples who decide they no longer want to have children, and it can even be reversed if the couple changes their mind.